Stock theft is covered on the “Animal husbandry” page.

 The National Development Plan (NDP) chapter 12 is “Building safer communities”.
 It sees the importance of an “integrated approach to make safety and security a reality for all South Africans in 2030”, and sets out practical measures towards this.

-The Rural Safety Strategy (RSS) was developed in 2009/10 as a collaboration between the South African National Defence Force (SANDF), agricultural unions, the then Department of Agriculture and Land Affairs and the South African Police Services (SAPS).
-It has been revised and 2019 saw statements of support from role players.
-The RSS focuses on preventing farm attacks, stock theft, and farm infrastructure destruction.
+The National Rural Safety Strategy (NRSS) was designed to create a safe and secure environment in rural areas (Pillay, 2025).
+The NRSS was developed in 2009/10 as a collaboration between the South African National Defence Force (SANDF), agricultural unions, the then Department of Agriculture and Land Affairs and the South African Police Services (SAPS).

 South African Police Services (SAPS)